Lionardo Salviati: Disputes over Tasso (1584–1586)

-Ferrara and final year (1587-89)
+Ferrara and final year (1587–1589)

 In 1586 Salviati published the second volume of the Remarks on the Language of the Decameron in Florence, in two books: the first dedicated to the noun, the second to the preposition and the article.
 Then, through the good offices of Ercole Cortile and after intense negotiation which ended in December of that year, Salviati was invited into the service of Alfonso II d'Este, Duke of Ferrara, to write a new history of the d’Este dynasty.
 An initial part of this was included in the funeral oration for Cardinal Luigi d'Este, who died in Rome, printed in February 1587.
-In March, Salviati resigned as consul of the Accademia Della Crusca went to Ferrara, with the additional responsibility of reader of "Aristotle’s Morals".
-He composed the funeral oration for Don Alfonso d'Este, uncle of the duke, who died in November 1587 - which he read publicly.
+In March, Salviati resigned as consul of the Accademia Della Crusca and went to Ferrara, with the additional responsibility of reader of "Aristotle’s Morals".
+He composed the funeral oration for Don Alfonso d'Este, the uncle of the duke, who died in November 1587, which he read publicly.

 Back in Tuscany in the summer of 1588, he was struck by violent fevers from which he never recovered.
 The last months of his life were spent with the relief of the aid he received from Alfonso II, to whom he bequeathed his library and manuscripts.
 Conducted in the spring of 1589 in the monastery of S. Maria Angeli, he died there on the night between 11 and 12 July.